|

 twenty years overnight.

-She does not want Legolas to see her like this, thought Eowyn.
+She does not want Legolas to see her like this, Eowyn

-And she suddenly felt unbearable sadness for the woman.
-"Good
+thought, and she suddenly felt an unbearable sadness for the woman.

-morning, my lady," she said, with a genuine smile.
-"I
+"Good morning, my lady," she said, with a genuine smile.

-have brought you some bread and honey.
-But perhaps you would like
+"I have brought you some bread and honey.
+But perhaps you

 Hentmirë looked undecided.